 My friend and I left the university to head down town for a minor shopping session.
-She was hunting a birthday gift for her man, I was in search of a pair of pants that did not make me want to set to myself.
+She was hunting a birthday gift for her man, I was in search of a pair of pants that did not make me want to set fire to myself.

 We were walking around the men’s section at a disturbingly large store looking for a sweater for the man in question.
 Not being able to give any advice to aid the search for something in the gift recipient’s apparent taste, I instead amused myself by silently ranking the male models on the huge advertisement billboards after how attractive I found them.
 I appeared to rank them in order of appearance, a rather fascinating coincident.
 I valued a moody looking beard over a rather awkward feminine posture, a way-too-obviously-good-looking smile over the beard and ending at, rather foolishly, the one modeling something I think might have been sleep-wear – maybe I was tired but in my state of wandering around the store I found that he had a certain allure.